danielenapo/AI_unibo/Obsidian Uni/ML4CV/Representation Learning/Metric Learning.md

 ![[Pasted image 20231215174805.png]]

 ## DeepID2
-a face recognition network trained with a combination of cross-entropy loss and **contrastive loss**, with heavy test-time augmentation and post-processing to obtain a good embedding space.
+a face recognition network trained with a combination of cross-entropy loss and [[Metric learning losses#Contrastive loss]], with heavy test-time augmentation and post-processing to obtain a good embedding space.
 ![[Pasted image 20231215175627.png]]

 # ArcFace